-The premium is the cost of your Travel Insurance contract.
-You must pay the entire premium for your contract to start.
-We calculate your premium based on:
+The premium is the cost of your Multi-Trip Annual Insurance contract.
+You must pay the entire premium in a single payment for your contract to start or be renewed.
+The premium will be debited from a chequing or credit card account.